Understanding Esters and Their DifferencesTop-Steroids-Online

 There are many different esters that are used with anabolic steroids but again, they all do the same thing: reduce solubility.

-Un ester such as Propionate for example, will slow down the release of a steroid for a few days, whereas the slowing down will be several weeks with an ester decanoate.
+Un ester as Propionate for example, will slow down the release of a steroid for a few days, whereas the slowing down will be several weeks with an ester decanoate.

 Esters therefore have no effect on the trend of aromatization to estrogen or DHT (dihydrotestosterone) of a steroid nor on the overall strength of the compound.